blackfennec-org/blackfennec/docs/source/software_documentation/domain/structure/object_model/index.rst

 The Object Model
 ================
 Core :ref:`types <definition_type>` are the fundamental types.
-All other types are actually structures built with core types.
-The most commonly used structures are considered :ref:`base types <definition_base_types>`.
+All other types are - from the point of view of black fennec - structures built with core types.
+The most commonly used structures are considered :ref:`base types <definition_base_types>` and are shipped with black fennec.

+The object model is a DAG - apart from references - implemented with a composite pattern.
+It is possible to recognise this from the member of type Information in Lists and Maps.
+As for References, accessing the Information they point to is a special operation and References never has any children from the perspective of the DAG.
+Therefore, although they can break the DAG properties this is not their default behaviour.

 .. uml::